lkrms/pretty-php/README.md

 #### It's opinionated

 - No configuration is required
-- Formatting options are [deliberately limited][why-so-many-options]
+- Formatting options are deliberately limited
 - Readable code, small diffs, and fast batch processing are the main priorities

 #### It's a formatter, not a fixer<sup>\*</sup>